teesar/2420-assignment-2/README.md

 # Project 1: Configuration Scripts
 ## Installing Packages | Cloning Git & Creating Links

-The create-main script is used to activate two additional scripts.
+The create-main script is used to activate two additional scripts (create-install and create-links).
 The first clones a git repository onto your system and create symbolic links.
 The second installs a list of packages. **This file must be run with sudo or as root.**

 There are several flags you may use to customize the process.
 No arguments are necessary.
 #### Command Flags